-At the time I first entered the Northland, I discovered the parka, for this garment, was not then in use for winter outerwear in the south.
-The northern parka, properly constructed, is, without doubt, the most superior outer garment that is available.
-North country dwellers, I found, wore parkas that were loose-fitting and hung nearly to the knees, with a deep fur-trimmed hood that could be pulled over the face to keep the nose and chin from freezing in severe winter weather.
+At the time I first entered the Northland, I discovered the parka, for this garment was not then in use for winter outerwear in the south.
+The northern parka, properly constructed, is without doubt the most superior outer garment that is available.
+North country dwellers, I found, wore parkas that were loose fitting and hung nearly to the knees, with a deep fur-trimmed hood that could be pulled over the face to keep the nose and chin from freezing in severe winter weather.
 These coats were not lined but were sewn from tough, light, windproof material.
-Usually, a leather belt was worn around the waist, outside the parka, in which to tuck the belt axe and to hold the sheath for the hunting knife we carried over the right hip.
-In cold weather, the hoarfrost collected at the shoulders from body moisture, but underneath we wore one or more woollen sweaters, a heavy bush shirt and a woollen undershirt of good quality.
+Usually a leather belt was worn around the waist, outside the parka, in which to tuck the belt axe and to hold the sheath for the hunting knife we carried over the right hip.
+In cold weather the hoarfrost collected at the shoulders from body moisture, but underneath we wore one or more woolen sweaters, a heavy bush shirt and a woolen undershirt of good quality.

 We found that heavy cumbersome clothing was not suited to us for we must be active and walk much of the time.
 We wore blue denim pants which were cheap, windproof, and tough.
-Under them, one or two pairs of woollen drawers kept out the cold.
-Two pairs of moccasins and three pairs of socks completed our clothing except for moose-hide covered woollen mitts and a light windproof cap with ear flaps.
+Under them one or two pairs of woolen drawers kept out the cold.
+Two pairs of moccasins and three pairs of socks completed our clothing except for moose-hide covered woolen mitts and a light windproof cap with ear flaps.
 In this clothing, we were comfortable and I never suffered a frozen finger or toe or frostbite to the face.

 In summer mice were ever on the move on the forest floor.
 I have seen them swimming across creeks, riding high on air-filled fur.